sdiehl/gevent-tutorial/tutorial.md

 pull request [Github](https://github.com/sdiehl/gevent-tutorial).
 Any and all contributions are welcome.

-This page is also [available in Japanese](http://methane.github.com/gevent-tutorial-ja).
+This page is also [available in Japanese](http://methane.github.com/gevent-tutorial-ja) and [Italian](http://pbertera.github.io/gevent-tutorial-it/).

 # Core